 Making Things Happen is method agnostic – no recourse to PMBOK or the PRINCE2 handbooks – which again, is no bad thing.
 It makes the techniques easier to adopt as they are about the ‘doing’ rather than the ‘process’ which makes this a very practical, easy-to-read, easy-to-implement book.

-The bottom line is that if you work with projects you need Making Things Happen: Mastering Project Management on your shelf.
+The bottom line is that if you work with projects you need this book on your shelf.
 It’s the book I wish I had written.
 Ten stars for Berkun.